Want to discover your purpose? Five critical questions.

 3. This white paper (7 pagina’s, in het Engels, mét plaatjes) is a good introductory article.

-4. This articlefrom Emerce is one of the better Dutch articles about Holacracy.
+4. This article from Emerce is one of the better Dutch articles about Holacracy.

 5. In this film (2:36) Jasper Rienstra discusses the power of Holacracy.